Utkarsh731/python-interview-coding/README.md

 q13.
 Remove all the vowels from a string using decorator

 q14.
 Reverse the bits of an 32 bit unsigned integer A

+q15.
+Given a string, check if it is a palindrome by ignoring spaces.
+E.g. race car would be a palindrome.